uptycs-nishant/osql/docs/wiki/installation/install-windows.md

 Each osquery tag (stable release) is published to **chocolatey** for our supported versions: [https://chocolatey.org/packages/osquery/](https://chocolatey.org/packages/osquery/)

-By default Chocolatey will install the binaries, example packs, example configuration, and an OpenSSL certificate bundle to `C:\ProgramData\osquery` and nothing more.
-You can pass Chocolatey the `--params='/InstallService'` flag or make use of osquery's `--install` flag with `C:\ProgramData\osquery\osqueryd\osqueryd.exe --install` to install a Windows SYSTEM level service for the **osqueryd** daemon.
+By default Chocolatey will install the binaries, example packs, example configuration, and an OpenSSL certificate bundle to `C:\Program Files\osquery` and nothing more.
+You can pass Chocolatey the `--params='/InstallService'` flag or make use of osquery's `--install` flag with `C:\Program Files\osquery\osqueryd\osqueryd.exe --install` to install a Windows SYSTEM level service for the **osqueryd** daemon.

 ### Installing osquery via the MSI package